roberte3/Dragonblog/intro.md

 For more information on how Dragonchain lets you build multi-dimensional blockchains look at the architecture diagram. [link](https://dragonchain.github.io/architecture#verification-and-consensus)

 ##Integration with web based systems
 Dragonchain is different than Bitcoin and Ethereum, it leverages your existing knowledge of web development.
 Your programming interface to Dragonchain is HTTP (web) calls with JSON payloads.
-In the later post we will go through posting and querying transactions with CURL and WGET.
+In the later post we will go through posting and querying transactions with CURL.

 Dragonchain leverages the micro services paradigm that has become a major trend in the software in the last few years and makes integration with your existing application infrastructure.
 It is easy to deploy via Docker and Kuberneties.
 (TODO URL)